THE FOUNDATION OF CONTENT MARKETING IS STILL YOUR BLOG

 So, how many blog posts do you need to write?
 How long do they need to be?
 What resources should you allocate?
 What will work for you now and into the future?

-14 insights to help you get better results from your blogging and content marketing
+14 insights to generate more leads from your blogging and content marketing

 - If you are expecting to grow your blog’s direct traffic through social platforms, then think again.
 Algorithms like on Facebook are really limiting your organic reach They are driving less and less traffic each year and it’s unlikely to improve in the future.

 Research shows that SEO generates 51% of a blog’s traffic.
 Social media was in fact the 5th most popular channel.